au-research/raido/api-svc/db/readme.md

 ```
 apiSvcPgPassword="the password you specified"
 apiSvcExtraLocation="classpath:db/env/demo"
+apiSvcDbPassword="password you want for api_user"
 ```

+* `apiSvcPgPassword`
+  * the password you have the Raido database when creating the docker container
+* `apiSvcExtraLocation`
-The `apiSvcExtraLocation` can be used to load "conditional" schema files for a given environment.
+  * can be used to load "conditional" schema files for a given environment.
 The above will make sure your local DB has the same SQL executed as the `demo` environment.

-Note that these creds are different from what the actual api-svc uses.
+* `apiSvcDbPassword`
-The [spring/readme.md](../spring/readme.md) discusses setting up the config for the api-svc.
+  * is passed to a flyway placeholder, so that the migration scripts can set the password for the `api_user` role.
+This password must be same as used by the api-svc, the [spring/readme.md](../spring/readme.md) discusses setting up the config for the api-svc.